 When it’s hot out the best way to cool off is with a delicious icy treat.
 Bailey’s Ice Cream Parlour in Hamilton Parish has a variety of delicious flavours including Rum Raisin and kid-friendly Shrek.
 In Dockyard you will find a whole slew of options including Bermudian made Alex & Pete Ice Cream with Bermuda-inspired names like Hog Bay Chocolate Brownie Chunk as well as a Haagen-Dazs outpost.
 If you’re looking for a fruity treat, the deliciously refreshing Duch Pops, sold out of a colourful concession stand near the ferry stop, comes in fruity flavour combinations such as kiwi, mango and raspberry and cucumber lemon.

 When traveling with Kids there are some great kid friendly hotels, but also why not rent a whole house or Apartment and have a bit more freedom.
 There are some great sites where you find your perfect accommodation Bermuda rentals,

 Why not try out an art class or see if there is an art event near you.
 Scribbles Art Shack Bda Drop in for a family art lesson or check out their pop-up events, book them for face painting, birthday parties this talented lady will make sure all have fun!

 Places to Shop

-Forgot the sun protection shop online locally at Soltrino and get it all delivered within a day or 2 at buy clothes hats and sunscreens for the whole family
+Forgot the sun protection?
+Shop online locally at Soltrino our sister store and get it all delivered within a day or 2 at buy clothes hats and sunscreens for the whole family